The Sawara Festival (佐原の大祭) in Chiba Prefecture- One of the Kanto Region`s Greatest- this weekend (July 14-16))

 By Avi Landau

-Once a great merchant town, thriving on the river trade which passed between Edo and the countryside to its north, the historical district of Sawara in Chiba Prefecture still boasts many old shops, restaurants and houses- a few dating back to the Edo Period (1600-1868).
-The little river which runs though it (the Onogawa) is lined with weeping willows and there are some old bridges across it- one which regularly emits water and music!
+Once a great, trend-setting merchant town, thriving on the river trade which passed between Edo and the countryside to its north, the historical district of Sawara in Chiba Prefecture still boasts many old shops, restaurants and houses- a few dating back to the Edo Period (1600-1868).
+The little river which runs though it (the Onogawa) is lined with weeping willows and there are some old bridges across it- one which regularly emits water and music !
 Its really quite atmospheric – and lives up to its nickname: Little Edo (KO EDO) .

-For six days out of the year, however, 3 in spring and 3 in autumn, this usually quaint and quiet little town becomes the setting of one of Japan`s most exciting and extravagant festivals.
+For six days out of the year, however, 3 in July and 3 in October*, this usually quaint, charming, and quiet little town becomes the setting of one of Japan`s most exciting and extravagant festivals.
 The 14 great floats (DASHI) taken out and paraded for the event are elaborately decorated (paid for by the towns wealthy Edo Period merchants) are very impressive- and I could say unrivalled in the Kanto Area .
-Saturday night is when the festivites reach their peak (from 5 to 10 PM), and you will probably be amazed to see how the normally subdued residents of town become hypercharged with primieval energies when they don their matsuri wear!
+Saturday night is when the festivites reach their peak (from 5 to 10 PM), and you will probably be amazed to see how the normally subdued residents of town become all charged up with primieval energies when they don their matsuri wear !
 Still, things do not get as crazy or as crowded as they can at some of Japan`s other famous matsuri.
 It seems to alternate between the elegant and excited.

-Anyone interested in traditional Japan should try to experience this matsuri at least once.
-If you do you might make it a biannual habit!
-(Different floats are actually used in spring and autumn!)
+Anyone interested in traditional Japan should try to experience this festival at least once.
+If you do, you might make it a bi-annual habit!
+(Different floats are actually used in summer and autumn !).